+🖽 28:17a

-2. If we are spiritually awake we must see we have no alter-native but to submit to God's plan of salvation.
-An overwhelming scourge we will come otherwise.
-It will be totally uncomfortable for us we will be cancelled and broken.
+2. If we are spiritually awake we must see we have no alter- native but to submit to God's plan of salvation 2.
+If we are spiritually awake we must see we have no alternative but to submit to God's plan of salvation.
+An overwhelming scourge <math>m</math>1 will come otherwise.
+It will be totally uncomfortable for us <math>m</math>2 .
+The alliances between God's people and pagans will certainly be cancelled and broken.
 It is only a matter of time.
 God will not allow them to continue.
-Isaiah says to Judah:

-18'Your covenant with death will be annulled; your agreement with Sheol will not stand.
-When the overwhelming scourge sweeps by, you will be a place for it to trample on.

-19 As often as it sweeps by it will carry you away; morning after morning, by day and by night, it will sweep through.'

-The understanding of this message will bring sheer terror.

-The Assyrians will certainly come.
+Isaiah says to Judah: m1 28:18 m2 28:20 'Your covenant with death will be annulled; your agreement with Sheol will not stand.
+When the overwhelming scourge sweeps by, you will be a place for it to trample on. • Alliances between God's people and pagans will be cancelled and broken As often as it sweeps by it will carry you away; morning after morning, by day and by night, it will sweep through.'
+The understanding of this message will bring sheer terror. • The Assyrians will invade The Assyrians will certainly come.
 Anyone of God's people who listens to Isaiah will realize how terrifying the Assyrian invasion will be.
 Until the people change their ways there will be nothing but discomfort; rest will not come to them.

-For the bed is too short to stretch out on, the blanket too narrow when one curls up.

-•The people will not change their ways - God will rise up against them If they will not change their way, God will rise up against them as he once rose up to save them.

-Yahweh will rise up as he did at Mount Perazim, he will rouse himself as in the Valley of Gibeon - to do his work, his strange work, and perform his task, his alien task.

-The God who is mighty to save is also mighty to purge His people from their sins the sooner they cooperate with God, the better

-The destruction would sweep down into Judah.
-Mount Perazim and the Valley of Gibeon are places near Jerusalem where God gave David dramatic victory over the Philistines.
+For the bed is too short to stretch out on, the blanket too narrow when one curls up. • The people will not change their ways - God will rise up against them If they will not change their way, God will rise up against them as he once rose up to save them.
+Yahweh will rise up as he did at Mount Perazim, he will rouse himself as in the Valley of Gibeon - to do his work, his strange work, and perform his task, his alien task. • The God who is mighty to save is also mighty to purge His people from their sins - the sooner they cooperate with God, the better The destruction would sweep down into Judah.
+Mount Perazim and the Valley of Gibeon are places near Jerusalem where God gave David dramatic victory over the Philistines III .
 But the God who is mighty to save is also mighty to purge his people from their sins.
-The sooner they co-operate with God, the better.

-□1 see 1 Chronicles 14:11, 16

-Now stop showing yourselves to be scorners, or your chains will become heavier.
+The sooner they co-operate with God, the better. œ1 see 1 Chronicles 14:11, 16 Now stop showing yourselves to be scorners, or your chains will become heavier.
 For I have heard from the Sovereign Lord, Yahweh Almighty: a sure and certain destruction is decreed against the whole land.

-3. God knows what he is doing when he rebukes his people

-3. God knows what he is doing when he rebukes his people.

-Listen and hear my voice; pay attention and hear my speech.
+3. God knows 3.
+God knows what he is doing when he rebukes his people. what he is doing when he rebukes his people Listen and hear my voice; pay attention and hear my speech.
 When a farmer ploughs in order to plant, does he plough continually Does he keep on breaking up and harrowing the soil?
 When he has levelled the surface, does he not sow caraway and scatter cummin?
-Does he not plant wheat in its place, barley in its plot, and spelt in its field?
-His God instructs him and teaches him the right way.
+Does he not plant wheat in its place, barlow in its place barley in its plot, and spelt in its field?

-•God is like a farmer
+• God is like a farmer

-•His severity is temporary and purposeful
+• His severity is temporary and purposeful